 Fenland District Council consultation on the Draft version of a new Local Plan ended on 19 October 2022.
 All comments received can be reviewed and are made available on the Fenland DC website.
 Any changes arising from the consultation will be made to the draft Local Plan.

-The publication date for the Proposed Submission version is unknown at present.
-This version of the plan will then be submitted to central government who will appoint an independent Planning Inspector to carry out a public examination into the document.
+The publication date for the Proposed Submission version is currently scheduled for May 2026.
+Following consultation, this version of the plan will then be submitted to central government who will appoint an independent Planning Inspector to carry out a public examination into the document.

 For further advice or to find out how your property fits into this framework for planning in Cambridgeshire please contact us.